 You know what’s unreachable whenever you go deep into the forest?
 If your guess was “convenience stores”, you’re right.
 So, you have to carry everything you’ll need while hiking – including batteries for your flashlight.
 Unless, of course, you have one with alternative energy sources.

 There are many flashlight and torch variants out there with a variety of charging methods – solar cells, dynamos, and such.
-Some of them, like the ThorFire LED Solar Wind-Up Flashlight, has more than one way of charging, so you will always have it show you where to step, day and night.
+Some of them, like this LED Solar Wind-Up Flashlight (affiliate link), has more than one way of charging, so you will always have it show you where to step, day and night.